-In this section, we discuss our filtering methodology, which takes us from a set of maps $T^{\rm obs, \nu}_p$ indexed by frequency $\nu$ and pixel $p$ to the multipoles $\bar{T}_{{\elt}m}$ which are fed into the quadratic estimators used to measure lensing and possible contaminants.
-For an observed CMB which consists of Gaussian signal and noise, the optimal filtering (in the minimum-variance sense) for the construction of any quadratic anisotropy estimator is so-called ``$C^{-1}$'' filtering, in which the observed map is beam-deconvolved and then divided by a signal+noise covariance matrix.
+In this section, we discuss our filtering methodology, which takes us from a set of maps $T^{\rm obs, \nu}_p$ indexed by frequency $\nu$ and pixel $p$ to the multipoles $\bar{T}_{{\elt}m}$ that are fed into the quadratic estimators used to measure lensing and possible contaminants.
+For an observed CMB that consists of Gaussian signal and noise, the optimal filtering (in the minimum-variance sense) for the construction of any quadratic anisotropy estimator is ``$C^{-1}$'' filtering, in which the observed map is beam-deconvolved and then multiplied by the inverse of a signal+noise covariance matrix.
 For the purposes of lens reconstruction, the Gaussian assumption above is quite accurate for \Planck.
 The \Planck\ map noise is well approximated as Gaussian \citep{planck2013-p03}.
-The observed CMB signal is less-obviously well approximated as Gaussian, with the non-Gaussianity due to lensing detected at high significance, however for temperature lens reconstruction at \Planck\ noise levels the difference in signal-to-noise using a filter constructed in the Gaussian limit versus a more complicated ``delensing'' filter which properly accounts for lensing non-Gaussianity has been shown to be negligible \citep{Hirata:2002jy}.
+The observed CMB signal is less-obviously well approximated as Gaussian, with the non-Gaussianity due to lensing detected at high significance, however for lens reconstruction at \Planck\ noise levels the difference in signal-to-noise using a filter constructed in the Gaussian limit versus a more complicated ``delensing'' filter that properly accounts for lensing non-Gaussianity has been shown to be negligible \citep{Hirata:2002jy}.
 Other sources of non-Gaussianity, such as unresolved point sources, are completely subdominant to either primary CMB or noise at all of the multipoles probed by our lens reconstruction, and so we neglect them in the construction of our filters.

 For a single map, with a symmetric beam transfer function, full-sky coverage and homogeneous map noise levels, the $C^{-1}$ filter is given by